JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2022_05.md

 The wealth of contents of _The Urantia Book_ provides a multitude of exciting paragraphs that have undoubtedly marked all readers.
 Impressed in general by the specific theme of Thought Adjusters, I have chosen a few lines, I think unique throughout the entire book, in which an Adjuster speaks for himself, referring to his mortal associate.

 > . . .
 Among other things, the Adjuster pleaded “that he more faithfully give me his sincere co-operation, more cheerfully endure the tasks of my emplacement, more faithfully carry out the program of my arrangement, more patiently go through the trials of my selection, more persistently and cheerfully tread the path of my choosing, . . .
 I will be true to my personality trust.
 And I exhort him to survival, not to disappoint me, not to deprive me of the reward of my patient and intense struggle.
-On the human will our achievement of personality depends.” ([UB 110:7.10](/en/The_Urantia_Book/110#p7_10))
+On the human will our achievement of personality depends.” (<a id="a230_561"></a>[UB 110:7.10](/en/The_Urantia_Book/110#p7_10))

 What I am going to express next is only an opinion based on my personal experience in this regard.
 This paragraph was a strong impulse to get to know better that wonderful being that lives in me.